JoviMetzger/42Project-Inception/README.md

 **Example Use Case:** <br>
 Let’s say you’re running a database container like MySQL. <br>
 You don’t want to lose your data every time the container stops. <br>
-By using a volume, you can store the database data on your host machine, so that if you recreate the container, your data will still be there. <br>
+By using a volume, you can store the database data on your host machine, <br>
+so that if you recreate the container, your data will still be there. <br>

 **Example** how Volumes Are Defined in `docker-compose.yml`: <br>
 ```yaml